-Introspection can be scary because it will give you an idea what your mind is made of, and through that knowing, clarity about how you really are living your life.
-You will come face to face with your own weaknesses and faults.
+The term for it is introspection.
+In this practice, you allow the thoughts to come up and become aware of them.
+It will give you an idea what your mind is made of, and through that knowing, clarity about how you really are living your life.

-This is a good thing because unless you are aware of them, no change can come in your life.This is why this simple practice has the potential to change your life
+That’s why this simple practice has the potential to change your life

 How spending time alone changed one man’s life

 There was once a great spiritual master who lived in a little hut outside a village in India.
 He was well loved for his kind, gentle and cheerful nature.
-He was always ready to answer the questions of spiritual aspirants and gave them guidance for their lives.
+He was always ready to answer the questions of spiritual seekers and gave them guidance for their lives.

 Coming from a small village, he was anxious to fit in with the other city boys.